Battle of Flarchheim: Battle

 Rudolf had arrayed his army on a hill behind a stream.
 Rather than attack Rudolf and possibly get caught with his forces straddling the stream, Henry opted to march around the obstacle.

-Henry struck Rudolf's army from the rear, but with ensuing snowstorm the attack became disorganized.
+Henry struck Rudolf's army from the rear, but, with an ensuing snowstorm, the attack became disorganized.
 On one hand there are reports of the Saxons being attacked and driven off after duke Vratislaus II of Bohemia cut down the Saxon standard during the snowstorm.
 Consequently, Vratislaus was able to capture Rudolf's golden lance.

 On the other hand, Ekkehard of Aura reports that Otto of Nordheim attacked and plundered Henry's camp before forcing the surrender of the Franconians and the Bohemians.
 Berthold (possibly Berthold of Ratisbon) states that the armies became separated in the dark and that Rudolf was forced to withdraw to a neighboring village by the cold.

 The next day Rudolf returned to the field, but Henry had withdrawn to Franconia.